Brand: | HEWLETT PACKARD |

 During the same time period there was also a Apple Centre Reijers shop in Eindhoven (Hertogstraat 29 at the time).
 They sold all kinds of then high end computer stuff like Macs and Apple laser printers (the original Apple LaserWriter!).
 They also sold HP calculators.
 At the time I was studying at the TU/e university.
 Talking of which, I found this on-line version of the universities periodic, The Cursor number 39 from 1990 (link validated 2024-01-13) with an advert by Reijers, unfortunately without HP calculators.
 I spent quite some time at Reijers.
 I went there to marvel at all the beauty of HP calculators (but also to have my university papers printed using their Apple Laserwriter which was a big help for better grades when other students still used handwritten or typed papers).
 At the same time my father often was in the United States for his work at Philips Medical Systems, and magazines he brought back quite often had full page adds of the HP 41C, its siblings and peripherals.
 Late 1990’s there was a small Reijers campus shop at the universities Centre of Computing (where I worked and learned Unix and BITNET) and there I bought my very first HP calculator ever, the HP 28S.
 I was and still am mesmerised by this machine, its looks, its aesthetics, its peripherals and its alphanumeric display.
 Funny how it would take till 2024 for me to actually own a working HP 41C myself.
 It was clearly produced by people that actually loved using the device themselves. |

 The HP 41C has four easily accessible extension slots which can be used for ROM modules, a clock module, a HP-IL connection, card reader, printer, even an HP 67 compatible card reader which translates HP 67 programs to HP 41C programs on the fly.
-The only peripherals I own myself are the HP 82143A Peripheral Printer and the 82104A Card Reader.
+The peripherals I own myself are the HP 82143A Peripheral Printer and the 82104A Card Reader.

 ©2024 Ernst Mulder